 Why are astrologers making such a big deal about this year?
-A look at the major conjunctions of 2020, along with a guide to understanding what they mean for you and your individual chart.
+A look at the astrology of 2020, along with a guide to understanding what the historic Saturn, Pluto, and Jupiter conjunctions this year mean for you.

 Table of Contents

-Astrologers have been eyeing 2020 for years.
+Astrologers have been eyeing the astrology of 2020 for years.
 Conjunctions of Saturn, Jupiter, and Pluto are rare—era-, even epoch-defining events.
 This year sees several of them.

 On a worldwide level—in what’s called mundane astrology—these are ominous transits.
 There’s no denying it.
 No doubt, we’re currently experiencing their effects.
 But despite the continuing likelihood of world-historical events this year and next, these conjunctions do not necessarily have to bring challenges to personal lives.
 In fact, they can even accompany changes of the most positive variety.